johnsta/brewdis/README.md

     source .scripts/setup-env-variables-azure.sh
 ```

+### Login to the Azure CLI
-### Login to the Azure CLI and choose your active subscription.
+Login to the Azure CLI and choose your active subscription.
 Be sure to choose the active subscription that is whitelisted for Azure Spring Cloud

 ```bash
     az login